 If you are a hiring manager and you are offering the position yourself, here are some tips.

-If you have used a recruitment consultancy to generate the candidates into your recruitment process or talent pool, then you should let the recruitment consultant deliver the offer.
+If you have used a recruitment consultancy to generate the candidates for your recruitment process or talent pool, then you should let the recruitment consultant deliver the offer.
 At this stage, the recruitment consultant has met the candidate or at least has had a video call with them, debriefed the candidate after previous interviews and should understand if this is a good match.
 With the top IT talent, they may have been speaking with the candidate for several years.
 A well-trained recruitment consultant will understand the candidate’s motivations, professional and personal objectives and circumstances which will help your organisation understand if this is right for your company and the candidate.

 Interestingly, the candidate is able to talk to a skilled recruitment consultant as a third person who has been through this recruitment process and should be able to act as a sounding board to explore the pros and cons in either a formal or informal way.
 We found during a survey that 78% of candidates were more likely to discuss concerns with their recruitment consultant than with the company directly.